-Parallels Desktop 8 Switch to Mac Edition review: Simplify the move from PC to Mac
+Parallels Desktop 8 Switch to Mac Edition full review

 With over 30 million Apple laptops sold over the past two years, it isn’t surprising that more and more people want to use them for work.
 Though most enterprise-level application servers supply PC-only software, the likes of a Mac Citrix client or equivalent can handle this.
 The problem is for smaller companies where PC software is installed locally and there are either no Mac versions (such as for Microsoft Access) or incompatibility issues that result in a fruitless exercise.